Sumanth-tej/amazon-sales-analytics-sql/README.md

 This repository showcases real-world SQL business case studies based on an Amazon Sales dataset.

-Each case study focuses on solving practical business problems using SQL.
+Each case study focuses on solving practical business problems using SQL to solve business challenges commonly encountered by Data Analysts and SQL Developers.

 ---